-The Natural History Museum of Utah is pleased to be open in our home, the Rio Tinto Center.
-Located in the foothills above Salt Lake City, the building is an accomplishment of the community and will serve to further the Museum's mission; to illuminate the natural world and humans place within it.
+The Natural History Museum of Utah is pleased to be open in our home, the 163,000 square feet Rio Tinto Center.
+Located in the foothills above Salt Lake City, the building is an accomplishment of the community and will serve to further the Museum's mission: to illuminate the natural world and the place of humans within it.
+Click here for directions.

 The Rio Tinto Center